Rust Compiler Errors

 Learn what Rust error E0106 means, why it happens, and how to fix it with practical code examples.

-trait bound not satisfied
+the trait bound is not satisfied

 Learn what Rust error E0277 means, why it happens, and how to fix it with practical code examples.